site24x7/plugins/mysql_custom_query/README.md

   -  If your custom query returns multiple rows based on specific criteria, you have the flexibility to utilize aggregation functions according to your needs, enabling manipulation of the retrieved rows.
   - Reference - https://dev.mysql.com/doc/refman/8.0/en/aggregate-functions.html

 - Applog is supported for MySQL Monitoring.
-To enable applog for this plugin, configure logs_enabled=true and configure log_type_name and log_file_path as need.
+To enable applog for this plugin, configure logs_enabled=true and configure log_type_name and log_file_path as needed.

 ---

 #### Linux

-- Follow the steps in [this article](https://support.site24x7.com/portal/en/kb/articles/updating-python-path-in-a-plugin-script-for-linux-servers) to update the Python path in the mysql_custom_query.py script.

 - Place the "mysql_custom_query" folder under Site24x7 Linux Agent plugin directory :